top of page

 The Matthias Bel Institute was founded in 2014 as a think-tank focusing on supporting the idea of a civic Slovakia through strengthening civic initiatives, fostering interethnic cooperation and promoting democracy.
 Since then, we have worked on advancing the idea of a civic Slovakia, where everyone can equally feel at home regardless of their ethnicity, religion, gender, region of residence and any other demographic characteristic.

 We have sought to do this through academic work, educational activities, public discussion and an intensive field work component.
 The founding president of the Institute was Mr. Rudolf Chmel, former vice prime minister of Slovakia for human rights and national minorities.
 The founding executive director was Mr. Ábel Ravasz, former plenipotentiary of Slovakia for Roma communities.
-Currently Mr. Ravasz serves as our president, Mr. Péter Morvay as our executive director and Mr. Chmel is president emeritus.
+Currently Mr. Péter Morvay serves as our executive director.

 18th Convention of National Minorities, New National Museum, Prague, 2018 November